 From the Elanda Point kayak launch area, you will first need to go across two lakes before reaching the river.
 The river will only start after paddling for 7km (or 1.5 hours).

 Make sure you consider the directions of the wind and current to calculate when you should turn around.
 They may make your way back a lot harder or, on the contrary, a lot easier.
-I recommend going to Harry’s Hut (11km from Elanda Point; 2h20) as you will experience the narrow river with beautiful reflections.
+I recommend going at least to Harry’s Hut (11km from Elanda Point; 2h20) as you will experience the narrow river with beautiful reflections.
 If you can go a bit further, you should get fewer people.

 If you take the overnight option